Germany ready for permanent brigade presence in NATO member Lithuania | Law-Order

 - Germany

-Germany is ready to deploy a robust brigade to Lithuania permanently, German Defence Minister Boris Pistorius said on Monday.
+Germany is ready to deploy a robust brigade of some 4,000 troops to Lithuania permanently, in coordination with NATO's rethink on defence of its eastern flank in light of Russia's invasion of Ukraine, Germany's defence minister said on Monday.

-"Precondition (for the deployment) is that the necessary infrastructure is in place - barracks, training grounds and depots," he told reporters on a visit to Lithuania.
+"Germany stands by its commitment as a NATO member, as Europe's biggest economy, to stand up for the protection of the eastern flank," Pistorius said during a visit to Vilnius on Monday, without giving a timeline.
+In the past, Berlin said it would take Lithuania years to provide barracks, housing areas for the families, depots and sufficient training grounds.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)